1. Unit hydrographs

 The first synthetic unit hydrograph was developed by Snyder in 1938.1 In order to provide sufficient flexibility for simulating a wide range of diffusion amounts, Snyder devised two parameters: (1) a time parameter Ct, and (2) a peak parameter Cp.
 A larger Ct meant a greater basin lag and, consequently, greater diffusion.
 A larger Cp meant a greater peak flow and, consequently, less diffusion.

-In 1954, the USDA Natural Resources Conservation Service followed Snyder in developing a synthetic unit hydrograph for agency use.2 Since NRCS applications typically involved smaller basins, that is, less than 10 square miles, they chose to set the peak parameter at a fixed ratio of triangular-time-base to time-to-peak Tbt/tp = 8/3.
-For comparison, in the rational method, this ratio is effectively 2.
-Therefore, NRCS introduced some diffusion into their synthetic unit hydrograph, but obviously not a lot.
+In 1954, the USDA Natural Resources Conservation Service followed Snyder in developing a synthetic unit hydrograph suited for agency use.2 Since NRCS applications typically involved smaller basins, that is, less than 10 square miles, they chose to set the peak parameter at a fixed ratio of triangular-time-base to time-to-peak Tbt/tp = 8/3.
+For comparison, in the rational method, this ratio is exactly 2, i.e., no diffusion.
+Therefore, NRCS introduced some diffusion into their synthetic unit hydrograph, but clearly not a lot.
 The diffusion is fixed by the 8/3 parameter, and it is certainly less than Snyder's, who unlike NRCS, could vary its diffusion, within certain limits.

 The NRCS synthetic unit hydrograph is generally justified because the NRCS basins were typically relatively small, and small basins usually do not exhibit a great amount of diffusion.
 However, caution is advised when attempting to use the NRCS procedure for larger and/or milder basins.
-In this case, the 8/3 parameter will invariably overestimate the peak flows.
+In this case, the use of the NRCS unit hydrograph will invariably result in overestimation of the peak flows.

 The U.S. Bureau of Reclamation has developed a series of synthetic unit hydrographs applicable to regions within its jurisdiction.3 These regions are: (1) Great Plains, (2) Rocky Mountains, (3) Southwestern Desert, Great Basin, and Colorado Plateau, (4) Sierra Nevada of California, (4) Coast and Cascade Ranges, and (6) Urban basins.
 The basin lag is directly proportional to the parameter C, which varies within and between the six regions.
 A smaller C means less diffusion; a larger C means more diffusion.
 Recommended C values vary from as low as 0.34-0.88 for urban basins, which are typically small, to 1.65-3.90 for the larger or more diffused basins of the Sierra Nevada of California.4

-The method has considerable flexibility for simulating a wide range of diffusion and associated lag effects.
-For parameter ranges 0.1 < C < 2, and 1 < N < 10, the range in dimensionless peak flow is 1.00-0.013, and the range of dimensionless time associated with the peak flow is 1-91.6 Rainfall-runoff data and/or experience are needed to estimate the parameters for specific applications.
+The method has considerable flexibility for simulating a wide range of diffusion effects.
+For parameter ranges 0.1 < C < 2, and 1 < N < 10, the range in dimensionless peak flow is 1.00 - 0.013, and the range of dimensionless peak flow time is 1 - 91.6 Rainfall-runoff data and/or experience are recommended in order to estimate the model parameters for specific applications.

 1 Snyder, F. F. 1938.
 Synthetic Unit-Graphs.
 Transactions, American Geophysical Union, 19, 447-454.